 Severus held his head high, determined to appear confident.

 “Do you not think it wise, Severus Snape, to wait to speak until you have been spoken to?”

-The voice was like ice, and powerful as any Silencing Charm Severus had ever experienced.
-He could think of nothing to say: apologizing seemed a mark of weakness, and so he waited wordlessly.
+The voice was like ice, and powerful as any Silencing Charm.
+He could think of nothing to say that would make him seem neither weak nor impudent.